Do you need a project manager for your self build?

 Regardless of how involved they are, a self build project manager will relieve you of the majority of tasks, leaving you able to focus on your work and life.

-There are some project managers that are happy to advise you if you want to manage your self build but need guidance.
+There are some experienced managers that are happy to advise you if you want to manage your self build but need guidance.
 Some will even be able to step in when a project veers off the rails and steer it back on track.

 Should they have any qualifications?